-Make sure you have your Wonderful National Bank checking account in the chart.
+Make sure you have your Wonderful National Bank checking account in the COA.

 (For more information on adding or modifying accounts in your COA, check out those Setup Guides again, or click on the ‘?help’ in the upper left of the ‘Chart of Accounts’ window.)

 But, you may want to create separate revenue accounts to distinguish general gifts from youth group gifts.
-Maybe you want to run a Statement of Activities (like a Profit/Loss report) for all funds at once, and you want to be able to see different line items for each type of revenue.
+Maybe you want to run a Statement of Activities (like a Profit/Loss report) for all funds at once.
+Running the all funds report, you want to be able to see different line items for each type of revenue.
 (I hope to get more into the results you’ll get on reports next time.)

 To accommodate, I’m going to set up two separate revenue accounts as shown below.

 So we have our bank account to debit for those gifts.
 And we have revenue accounts we can credit to record the two types of revenue.
 This gives two possible ways to set up the revenue accounts, depending on what is needed in the reporting.